justintungonline/azure-sa-function-tests/README.md

 func azure functionapp publish sandboxfunction1
 ```

-When I tried the tutorial locally in VS Code and using the Azure cloud shell as another options there were build error when building the function despite having the prerequisites.
+When I tried the tutorial locally in VS Code and using the Azure cloud shell as another options there were build errors when building the function despite having the prerequisites.

 **Update function to make one in tutorial  <--- I stopped at this step**